elastic/integrations/packages/winlog/docs/README.md

 ## Configuration

-### Ingesting Windows Events via Splunk

-This integration offers the ability to seamlessly ingest data from a Splunk Enterprise instance.
-These integrations work by using the [httpjson input](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-httpjson.html) in Elastic Agent to run a Splunk search via the Splunk REST API and then extract the raw event from the results.
-The raw event is then processed via the Elastic Agent.
-The Splunk search is customizable and the interval between searches is customizable.
-See the [Splunk API integration documentation](https://www.elastic.co/guide/en/observability/current/ingest-splunk.html) for more information.

-This integration requires Windows Events from Splunk to be in XML format.
-To achieve this, `renderXml` needs to be set to `1` in your [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf) file.

 ### Windows Event ID clause limit

 If you specify more than 22 query conditions (event IDs or event ID ranges), some